 Another example of an infection that can cause facial numbness is shingles.
 Shingles is a reactivation of a viral infection that affects the nerves.
 The virus that causes it is the varicella-zoster virus, which is also responsible for chickenpox.

 People with shingles often use pain relievers, and doctors sometimes prescribe or recommend antiviral drugs, such as acyclovir (Zovirax) and valacyclovir (Valtrex).

-Without treatment, migraine headaches typically last for 4 to 72 hours.
+Without treatment, migraine headaches typically last for

 In addition to severe pain in the head, a migraine can have several other symptoms, including nausea and sensitivity to light.

 Some people experience prodrome symptoms, which are temporary symptoms that occur before a full migraine.
 One of these symptoms is numbness or a tingling sensation that often affects the hands or the face.

 In some people, an aura can occur before, during, or after a migraine.
 This sensation involves neurological symptoms, such as numbness.

 There is no cure for migraine, but some medications, such as erenumab (Almovig), are available to help prevent attacks.
 Certain lifestyle changes, including regular exercise and stress reduction techniques, may work for some people as an alternative to medication.

 Numbness on the left side of the face can be a sign of several possible conditions.

 If a person is experiencing the symptom for the first time, it is vital to see a doctor.